Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 The standard ways for estimation can be classified into the three main groups: **non-parametric**, **semi-parametric**, and **parametric** approaches.
 The choice which method to use should be guided by the dataset design and the research question of interest.
 It is feasible to use more than one approach.

 - **Parametric** methods rely on the assumptions that the distribution of the survival times corresponds to specific probability distributions.
 This group consists of methods such as exponential, Weibull and lognormal distributions.
 Parameters inside these models are usually estimated using certain maximum likelihood estimations.
 - In the **non-parametric** methods there are no dependencies on the form of parameters in underlying distributions.
 Mostly, the non-parametric approach is used to describe survival probabilities as function of time and to give an average view of individual's population.
-The most popular univariate method is the **Kaplan-Meier estimate** and used as first step in survival descriptive analysis (section 4.1).
+The most popular univariate method is the **Kaplan-Meier estimator** and used as first step in survival descriptive analysis (section 4.1).
 - To the **semi-parametric** methods corresponds the **Cox regression model** which is based both on parametric and non-parametric components (section 4.2).

 Generally, the range of available statistical methods which can be implemented in survival analysis is very extensive and a selection of them is introduced in the scope of our blog post.
 The diagram below helps to briefly familarize with them.